Hospitality for Refugees

 Annunciation House, an El Paso religious group serving migrant, refugee, and economically vulnerable people, works with ICE and with a network of about 20 faith-based organizations to coordinate hospitality to refugees upon their release.
 One of those organizations is Border Servant Corps (BSC), which assists refugee families during the week in its hospitality center at Peace Lutheran Church in Las Cruces and on the weekends in local hotels.
-Most weeks, BSC hosts up to 28 people; most weekends they manage hospitality for 50 to 70 people, a number that is expected to grow to as many as 250.
+Most weeks, BSC hosts up to 28 people.
+Fifty to seventy people are hosted some weekends, a number that is expected to grow to as many as 250.
 Our church works with BSC to support its efforts.

 What is hospitality in this context?

 “Hospitality” is a vague term.
-What it entails in this context is providing a safe place to sleep, clean clothes, a place to bathe, basic toiletries, a wellness check, travel supplies, food, travel arrangements, and transportation to the bus or airport, all of this wrapped up in a lot of gentle attention and caring for people who are tired, hungry, cold, and often frightened and traumatized.
+This is what it means for refugees.
+Having a safe place to sleep, clean clothes, a place to bathe, basic toiletries, a wellness check, travel supplies, food, travel arrangements, and transportation to the bus or airport.
+All of this is wrapped up in a lot of gentle attention and caring for people who are tired, hungry, cold, and often frightened and traumatized.